-- New guidelines from NYS Dept of Health: Mandates for those students going into 12th grade September 2017.
+- New guidelines from NYS Dept of Health: Mandates for those students entering 9th and 12th grades September 2018.
 Click HERE for important details.
 Please feel free to call the health office to speak with the nurse if you have any questions.

-- If you are having a physical with your own MD, you can down load a copy of our school physical form, AND the form for medication to be given in school from the forms tab at left.
+- If you are having a physical with your own MD, you can download a copy of our school physical form AND the form for medication to be given in school from the "Health Office Forms" tab at left.
 Call or email any questions.
 MD order and parent permission required for any medications to be dispensed at school.
 ONLY parent can bring medication to school with proper forms completed.
-See forms tab at left.
+See "Health Office Forms" tab at left.

-- All 10th graders and students new to the district must have a physical on file from within the last school year.
-For the 2017-18 school year the Deadline is November 30th, 2017.
-If you do not have one, your own doctor, or the school's nurse practitioner can do the physical for you.
+- All 9th and 11th graders and students new to the district must have a physical on file from within the last school year.
+For the 2018-19 school year the Deadline is November 30th, 2018.
+If you do not have one, your own doctor or the school's nurse practitioner can do the physical for you.
 This is required by New York State Education Law.